Feed on

 Listening List – the Essentials

 Students sometimes ask me for a recommended listening list for general music literacy (this is part of Craft).
-So from the perspective of an orchestra girl, here are my recommendations.
-I recognize this list is slanted toward orchestral composers, so inevitably there are gaps – but this is after all a subjective exercise!
-When the […]
+So from the perspective of an orchestra girl, here are my recommendations. […]

 Read Full Post »